 Hybrid Representation: Districts and At-Large

 The second potential alternative is a hybrid system.
 Lowell’s current voting system is “at-large,” meaning that each councilor is elected by everyone who votes in the City.
 Under the Hybrid option, some councilors and school committee members would be elected at-large, and some would be elected by districts or wards.
-There are three hybrid options from which the City can choose:

-As in the case of District-Only, described here, the exact line drawing of districts is not yet available.
+The exact line drawing of districts is not yet available.
 If this option is selected, district lines will be drawn by an independent expert, who will also take into account the 2020 census data.
 However, districts must be roughly proportional in population size, regularly shaped, and take into consideration traditional boundaries, which includes neighborhoods.